Tarek Juffali Endowed Fellows Program

-The Tarek Juffali Fellowship Program aims at providing students from Egypt and the Arab world with the opportunity to obtain a two-year Master of Arts in international counseling and community psychology.
+The Tarek Juffali Endowed Fellows Program aims at providing students from Egypt and the Arab world with the opportunity to obtain a two-year Master of Arts or a one-year graduate diploma in international counseling and community psychology.

 Candidates who can contribute to the strengthening of families and communities in Egypt and the region by being committed and motivated professionals capable of addressing urgent psychological and mental health issues are eligible to apply.

-- Relevant professional experience in community or public service and demonstrated commitment to others
+Relevant professional experience in community or public service and demonstrated the commitment to others

 The fellowship covers:

-As part of their training, awarded fellows will be assigned eight hours per week to work on counseling and community based projects as required by the department.
+Fellows will be assigned eight hours per week to work on counseling and community-based projects as required by the department.
 Fellows are expected to participate in internships, social service organizations, and regional and international conferences.
 Also, they are expected to attend workshops and training sessions.